dladams/vdcoldbox/README.md

 ### DQM

 The following can be used to study single events, here event 5 in run 11990.

-Generate displays and metric vs. channel plots for one event with no CNR, unweighted CNR and rawRMS-weighted CNR::
+They generate event displays and metric vs. channel plots for one event respectively with no CNR, unweighted CNR and rawRMS-weighted CNR::
 <pre>
 ./doOneEvent vdproc 11990 5